IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

 \
 + *AdminWithdraw*

-  This redeemer allows the group administrator to withdraw accumulated contributions according to the rotation schedule and vesting rules.
+  This redeemer allows the group administrator to withdraw joining fees or funds agreed upon by the group using a multisig signature threshold.

   - The Treasury UTxO being spent must be identified and contain a valid Treasury datum.